tvdl-telegram-bots/wehere-bot-4096/README.md

 TODO: a mechanism to authenticate
 TODO: migrate to getWehereUrlV2
 TODO: make home page intro a template
-TODO: allow to send multiple initial messages
+TODO: allow to delete a thread
-TODO: show a dialog when sending the initial messages